Rules of the Game

 - Pass interference consists of pushing, pulling, or blocking to prevent the catch.

-- An automatic 1st down from the spot of the foul will be awarded to the offensive team.
+- An automatic advancement at the spot of the foul will be awarded to the offensive team.

-- If a pass is made backwards and behind the line of scrimmage, the ball may still be passed.
+- If a pass is made backward and behind the line of scrimmage, the ball may still be passed.

 - The ball becomes dead when: